Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

  ## Testing

-This website has been designed and implemented with all modern devices and screen resolutions in mind.
-Therefore a fully responsive layout for all devices has been a crucial concern form the outset.

 You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.